beaver700nh/eeprommer3/README.md

 modify/redesign/fork some parts of the code (mostly just the hardware/firmware side, though).

+**NOTE: Because I am developing on Linux ARM, the executable for your system might either not exist or be outdated.
+Thus you will have to compile the code by yourself.
+Apologies for the inconvenience.**

 ## Introduction

 \[TODO - tell an overview of using eeprommer3]